mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 **Someone**: No.

-**Katagiri**: It means, you do always.
+**Katagiri Roshi:** It means, you do always.
 Usually people believe sitting is just sitting still, with empty mind.
 And then you believe this is a real understanding of emptiness.
 No. It’s delusion.
 Because you attach to emptiness.

 So real emptiness is nothing but total, full function.
 That’s it.
 Total, full function appears: when total full function appears, under certain circumstances, it is put the name on it called *zazen*, or *gassho*.
 Is that clear?
 But we don’t do it.
 First, we attach to the form, and then we mold our life into the form.
 And then we say, “I did zazen.”
 You know?
 But actually, it’s reverse.
 You have to first, your life must be fully functioning.
 And then that fully functioning appears from moment to moment, under certain circumstances, so-called *zazen*, [or] *gassho*.
 And *then*, we call it zazen.
 Do you see the little difference?
 [It’s] quite different.